kumpan/take-at-home-test/README.md

 ## Submission Guidelines

-* Create a private repository on github and ask the recruiter for whom to invite to this repositor.
+* Create a private repository on github and ask the recruiter for whom to invite to this repository.
 Do not publish this repository.

 * The reposityr should contain a README.md file with instructions on how to run the project and your thoughts on how you solved it.